 Project Catalyst makes it easy to port iPad apps to the Mac.
 Here’s what you need to know…

 In 2018 Apple announced an internal program called Project Marzipan.
 That program, the company revealed, referred to efforts by Apple to port native iOS apps to the Mac.
 To kick off Project Marzipan, in 2018 Apple ported four of its iOS apps to macOS.
 These included News, Voice Memos, Stocks, and Home.

 At the time Apple said the long-term aim of Project Marzipan was to build tools that would allow developers to port their third-party iOS apps to the Mac easily and without a lot of coding changes needed.

-At WWDC this summer, Apple gave us an update on Project Marzipan.
+At WWDC in 2019, Apple gave an update on Project Marzipan.
 The company announced it was now referred to as Project Catalyst and it was now giving developers the tools to allow them to port their third-party iPad apps to the Mac.

 How Does Project Catalyst Work?

 Very simply, actually.
 Well, if you’re a developer.
 Project Catalyst encompasses a set of Xcode tools that allow a developer to use much of their existing codebase for an app and translate that codebase to a format that will allow them to quickly make a port of their iPad app that runs on the Mac–this includes iPad apps that run on iPadOS.
 Literally, much of this automatic porting is down to a tick box the developer ticks in their Xcode project.

 So Does Project Catalyst Means We’ll Just See iPad Apps Stretched To Fit The Mac Screen?

 We shouldn’t, unless a developer is really lazy.
 The idea behind Project Catalyst is that Xcode does most of the heavy lifting in porting the iPadOS codebase to the Mac.
 But once that’s done, while an iPad app then could technically run on the Mac as is, good developers won’t be happy with that.